 FACT or MYTH: Twins mean the same

 MYTH.
 Although twins often look alike (or look the same; identical twins), the true twin fact is they are actually unique individuals with their own personalities.
 I was very lucky to have grown up in a family with identical twin cousins and married into a family with identical twin sisters, so I feel I had a better understanding of twins when I had my own.
 Let me tell you.
-The two twins (cousin and sister-in-law) have very different personalities, styles, mannerisms, etc. Sure, there are some things that overlap, their shoe size or the color of their hair, but my one cousin likes to bake and meal prep while the other prefers to GrubHub.
+The two twins (cousin and sister-in-law) have very different personalities, styles, mannerisms, etc. Sure, there are some things that overlap, such as their shoe size or the color of their hair, but my one cousin likes to bake and meal prep while the other prefers to use GrubHub.
 Psychology Today says it best: “Creating and developing individuality is the foundation for long-range overall mental and physical wellness for twins.”
 So, no, twins do not mean the same.

 FACT or MYTH: Twin pregnancy will make you gain a lot of weight